By Jeannine Zoppi, Ph.D.

 What contributes most to successful adoptive parenting and to a strong parent-child connection is how adoptive parents handle their worries.
 Many adoptive parents find it beneficial to participate in a parenting support group or even speak to a therapist to help them develop strategies to cope with their worries.
 When adoptive parents keep worries and ambivalent feelings to themselves, adoptive parenting can feel like a burden rather than a joy.
 When adoptive parents acknowledge and verbalize their worries, there is a greater chance of developing more self-confidence and self-understanding as a parent and healthier, close relationships with their children.

-Jeannine Zoppi, Ph.D. is a Clinical Psychologist with a private practice in Caldwell, NJ and a member of The American Fertility Association’s Adoption Advisory Council
+Jeannine Zoppi, Ph.D. is a Clinical Psychologist with a private practice in Caldwell, NJ and a member of Path2Parenthood’s Adoption Advisory Council